Kaltura-SolutionsEngineering/Kaltura-Player-Customizations/Loading Spinner Customizations/README.md

 }

 div.playkit-spinner-container {
-    background-image: url(https://cfvod.kaltura.com/p/5954112/sp/595411200/raw/entry_id/1_n3ixrm3t/version/100001); /* change this url to whatever hosted image you want to use.  in this example, image is 50x50 px */
+    background-image: url(https://cfvod.kaltura.com/p/5954112/sp/595411200/raw/entry_id/1_n3ixrm3t/version/100001); /* change this url to whatever hosted image you want to use.  in this example, the image is 50x50 px */
     background-repeat: no-repeat;
     background-position: center;
 }